WADAMOMO/wadamomo.github.io/_posts/2018-01-03-post-numba-three.md

 ---
 layout: post
-title: "jan 3 post"
+title: "omg it works"
 date: 2018-01-03
 ---

-leaps and bounds today. leaps. and bounds. trying to understand how git works. marginally succeeding.
+Leaps and bounds today.
+Leaps.
+And bounds.
+Marginally beginning to understand how git works and updating this guide and using git push to update the blog.
+This feels like good beginner practice.

-just continue working on katas and do the p1xt guide
+For now just doing some katas and beginning the p1xt guide.